- Animal Control

-Responsibilities - The Animal Control Division of the Montville Health Department includes one full-time Animal Control Officer and one part-time Assistant Animal Control Officer.
+Responsibilities - The Animal Control Division of the Montville Township Health Department includes two full-time Animal Control Officers.
 These Animal Control Officers are compassionate animal welfare professionals, who enforce local and regional laws concerning the care and treatment of animals and educate the public about animal control safety.
 Officers often respond to calls from citizens about stray animals and suspected animal cruelty.
 Sometimes, officers have to capture or rescue animals, and other times administer warnings or citations to citizens suspected of animal cruelty and mistreatment.
 Montville’s Animal Control Officers possess superior attention to detail and knowledge of New Jersey sheltering, animal control laws and regulations, animal health, animal well-being, including nutritional needs, resources for information, knowledge of common animal disease and treatments, skills in animal first-aid, and CPR.
 Our Animal Control Officers are responsible for operating/maintaining the animal shelter and performing a wide variety of animal control functions, including:

 - Providing certain Animal Control services (please see list below)